coleenquadros/configuration/docs/cloud.redhat.com/dev-onboarding/README.md

   - Once the template changes are merged, the saas file hash for the grafana service should be bumped so the changes are deployed.
 This can be done in [saas-grafana](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/observability/cicd/saas/saas-grafana.yaml)

 1. To promote the dashboard changes to the [Grafana production instance](https://grafana.app-sre.devshift.net/), the saas file hash for the `insights-dashboards` should be bumped so the changes are deployed.

+### Adding Alerts

+Each app team needs to migrate their alerts from e2e-deploy to app-interface.
+App SRE-managed Openshift clusters use the Prometheus operator, thus rules and alerts are defined as a `PrometheusRule` CR (custom resource).
+You can add these resources in two ways:

+- Commit the resources directly to app-interface and reference it from the `openshift-customer-monitoring` namespace from your cluster.
+- Add them to a separate deployment template.
+Deploy this by adding a resource template to your `deploy.yml`, pointing to your deployment template and targeting the `openshift-customer-monitoring` namespace on your respective cluster.
+[Here is an example](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/insights/prometheus-rules-deploy.yml), with the [corresponding git repo](https://gitlab.cee.redhat.com/insights-platform/prometheus-rules).

+[App SRE documentation for alerting](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/app-sre/monitoring.md#alerting-for-your-applications) explains the labels you need to set and how to direct your alerts to the appropriate channel.
+We currently use `insights` as the team for all alerts, but this will likely be split up into individual teams in the near future.

+Alert annotations are used to render action buttons in Slack alert messages:

+- `dashboard`: Link to corresponding grafana dashboard.
+Can put in placeholder "https://GRAFANA_URL" for now.
+- `link_url`: Link to project in Openshift console
+- `message`: The message you want to display in slack or pagerduy
+- `runbook`: Link to SOP in platform-docs or app-interface